-Like many of you I took the holidays to reflect on the past year and set goals for the upcoming year.
+Like many of you, I took the holidays to reflect on the past year and set goals for the upcoming year.
 For me there were many valuable lessons learned that will help me be a better person and wiser in life and business.
-I thought they may also be of value to you also.
+I think they may also be of value to you also.
 So here are the best lessons I learned last year.

 While we do our best to plan our future, we really have little control of it.
 Control is an illusion.
 In 2014, I really learned the value of letting go of control and instead keeping my eyes and mind wide open for opportunities which seemed to always come in unplanned and unpredictable ways.

 Having just celebrated being in business for 7 years in November, I’ve learned a lot of things.
 Much of it hasn’t come easy and it’s been the school of hard knocks despite trying to educate myself on important things.
 One of the great books I came across in 2014 was The Lean Startup by Eric Ries.
 I highly recommend it whether you are just starting a business or have been in business for 20 years.
-Some of the more important concepts include understanding and finding the right customers and markets, focus on experimentation to create validated learning, and agile methods for product development.
+Some of the more important concepts include understanding and finding the right customers and markets, focus on experimentation to create validated learning, and agile methods for product development (after all, there are so many great options out there when it comes to helping you perfect your offering to the world).
 Perhaps the most important is knowing when to pivot your business based on what you have learned.